Minolta AF Reflex 500mm f/8

 Originally produced by Minolta, then by Sony, the AF Reflex 500mm f/8 was a catadioptric photographic lens compatible with cameras using the Minolta A-mount and Sony A-mount lens mounts.

 The Minolta/Sony Reflex 500mm lens still (2024) is the only mirror lens designed and produced to auto focus with a 35mm film SLR camera.
 There are other mirror lenses that can mount onto current mounts such as Canon EF or RF and Nikon F or Z, but all other mirror lenses are manual focus only.
-Only the Minolta/Sony Reflex 500mm lens lens can have its focus controlled by the camera's autofocus motor in conjunction with TTL autofocus sensing.
+Only the Minolta/Sony Reflex 500mm lens can have its focus controlled by the camera's autofocus motor in conjunction with TTL autofocus sensing.
 In terms of the Minolta AF and subsequent Konica Minolta and Sony α DSLR systems, this lens is an exception, being the only lens guaranteed to autofocus at 8 on SLRs and DSLRs relying on dedicated PDAF sensors.
 Current mirrorless interchangeable lens cameras with PDAF and CDAF sensors integrated in their imaging sensor can provide AF with even lower aperture values.
 None of the current camera and lens manufacturers offer an AF Mirror lens, though.

 Minolta also produced a V-mount 400 mm f/8 Reflex lens that can autofocus at 8, which only fits the dedicated Vectis APS Minolta Vectis S-1, Minolta Vectis S-100 and Minolta Dimâge RD 3000 cameras.

 The mirror design does not utilize aperture blades, and thus the aperture of the lens is fixed at 8.
 Exposure may only be controlled by shutter speed, film or sensor sensitivity, or a slot-in neutral density filter.
 The lens possesses a filter holder to that avail.

 By using a mirror design similar to that of a telescope, this lens uses very little glass compared to traditional telephoto lenses and is thus much smaller, lighter, and far less expensive than traditional lenses in the same focal length.
 However, like all mirror lenses, it can produce donut-shaped bokeh in images, due to the secondary mirror partially obstructing the front element.